Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

 High and moderate frequency targets
 ----------------------
-High and moderate frequency targets were provided by Otago Regional Council (ORC) and included the following wells note that in the code these targets are often referred to as "regular" targets:
+High and moderate frequency targets were provided by Otago Regional Council (ORC) and included the following wells.
+Note that in the code these targets are often referred to as "regular" targets:

 +-----------+------------+-----------------------------------------------------------------------------------------+
 | Well name | Group      |  Description                                                                            |